Venetian nobility: Noble houses

-Firstly, these very ancient families that died out before the Great Council Lockout of 1297, but which nevertheless played a leading role in the politics of the Republic, should be mentioned.
+These very ancient families died out before the Great Council Lockout of 1297, but nevertheless played a leading role in the politics of the Republic.
 Given their historical distance, the information and knowledge about these families is very scarce and steeped in legend.

 Old houses

-The group of Old houses, whose members were called "longhi", has been well defined since the 1350s.
+The group of Old houses (case vecchie), whose members were called "longhi", has been well defined since the 1350s.
 In the so-called "pseudo-Giustinian" Chronicle, drawn up at that time, the group is distinguished from the already substantial corpus of patricians of twenty-four (or, better, twenty-five) families more powerful and constantly engaged in Venetian political life.
 In the Chronicle these patrician houses are divided into two further groups: the first includes the families Badoer, Baseggio, Contarini, Corner, Dandolo, Falier, Giustinian, Gradenigo-Dolfin, Morosini, Michiel, Polani and Sanudo; the second includes the families Barozzi, Belegno (later Bragadin), Bembo, Gauli, Memmo, Querini, Soranzo, Tiepolo, Zane, Zeno, Ziani (later Salamon) and Zorzi.

 The author of the paper justifies this situation by listing in detail the deeds performed by their ancestors in the foundation of Venice.
 Although imaginative, the information contained in the Chronicle served to distinguish an elitist nucleus from the large mass of families included after the Serrata, above all those New houses that during the fifteenth century would contend with the "longhi" for the ducal throne.

 It should also be noted that tradition defined twelve "apostolic" families (Contarini, Tiepolo, Morosini, Michiel, Badoer, Sanudo, Gradenigo-Dolfin, Memmo, Falier, Dandolo, Polani and Barozzi) and four other "evangelical" ones (Giustinian, Corner, Bragadin and Bembo); the history of Venice evidently wanted to be compared to that of the Church, founded on the Twelve Apostles and advocated by the Four Evangelists.

 Later, the Bragadin replaced the Belegno and the Salamon replaced the Ziani, following the two families' extinctions.